The Ultimate Dallas Roofing FAQ

 • Bald spots on shingles.
 Shingles are made with tiny granules on top of them, and those granules help your roof shed water.
 They also protect each shingle and all your roofing materials from water incursion.
 If those granules are missing, it’s important that you replace the damaged shingles as soon as possible; in some cases, it’s too late and the whole roof needs to be replaced.

 • Missing or broken shingles.
-Missing or broken shingles can’t protect your roof the way they’re designed to, so they need to be replaced immediately.
+Missing or broken shingles can’t protect your roof the way they’re designed to, so they should be evaluated promptly by a qualified roofing professional.
 If no water has made its way into your roof, you may be able to get away with just replacing those shingles – but if it has, you may have a bigger repair job (or replacement) on the horizon.

 How Much Does a New Roof Cost?